nathangiusti/SixtyFourdleAnalysis/readme.md

 We apply our common words directly on that solution set and identify any remaining letter/position combinations.

+Next we check for "dominated words", which are words whose contributions to the solution would be a strict subset of the contributions of another word meaning it will never appear in our minimal solution so we exclude it from our search space.

 Then we take the set of words that aren't in our common set, and search each subset of size 1 to see if it solves.
 If not, we get a list of all distinct sets of size 2 and so on.

 Our code generates a list of all possible solution sets and presents them broken down into the following.

-First any words that appear in every minimum length solution.

-Then any pairs of words of which, each minimum solution contains exactly one.

-And then looks for any simple groupings of the remaining solution words.
+The core words found before starting the analysis.

+The words beyond the core words which exist in every minimal solution

+Groupings of solution sets with multiple common words and separating the suffix's for easier exploration of the solution space.

 # My process